mus-format/mus-stream-go/README.md

 [![codecov](https://codecov.io/gh/mus-format/mus-stream-go/graph/badge.svg?token=91OM0S4D9Q)](https://codecov.io/gh/mus-format/mus-stream-go)

 mus-stream-go is a streaming version of [mus-go](https://github.com/mus-format/mus-go).
-It mirrors the structure of mus-go but uses the `Writer` and `Reader` interfaces instead of a byte slice.
+It has the same structure, but uses the `Writer` and `Reader` interfaces instead of a byte slices.

 # How To Use
 You can learn more about this in the mus-go [documentation](https://github.com/mus-format/mus-go#how-to-use).